Danko-Lab/tfTarget/README.md

 Installation
 --------

-* If the package has been installed in R, please use the following codes to update the package.
+* If all dependent packages and commands have been installed, please use the following codes to install/update the package.

 ```````
 library("devtools");